 Pool Safety Features and Requirements

-With any pool there are safety requirements and regulations that must be met.
-You pool inspector will be familiar with these and be able to assess if the pool is up to code.
+With any pool, there are safety requirements and regulations that must be met.
+Your pool inspector will be familiar with these and be able to assess if the pool is up to code.
 Elements ranging from self-latching gates, pool covers, door alarms, and fence height, and more will all be looked over during the inspection.

 Condition of Pool Structure and Materials

-This is a key aspect to any inspection.
-By inspecting the materials and structural integrity of the pool you’ll have a clear idea of how much, if any, repairs are necessary for the safety, operation, and longevity of the pool.
+This is a key aspect of any inspection.
+By inspecting the materials and structural integrity of the pool you’ll have a clear idea of how much if any, repairs are necessary for the safety, operation, and longevity of the pool.
 During this assessment the inspector will address:

 - The interior finish of the pool